CompSciFutures/APMonitor/README.md

 ![site24x7-realtime-heartbeat-settings.png](images/site24x7-realtime-heartbeat-settings.png)

 This will drop an alarm if a heartbeat does not arrive bang on 5 minutes apart.
+If the alarm is < 60 seconds out, will only Site24x7 will record the error in their dashboard but won't send an alarm out.
+In this way, you can keep a record of how accurate the near-realtime heartbeat timing is.

-You only need one monitored resource like this as the last one in the config file so you get made aware if the near-realtime processing is falling behind schedule.
+Given the way APMonitor & Site24x7 work together, you will only need one monitored resource like this as the last one in the config file so you get made aware if the near-realtime processing is falling behind schedule.

 See Site24x7 docs for more info:
 - [Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/)